Trusted Platform Module

-Trusted Platform Module (TPM, also known as ISO/IEC 11889) is an international standard for a secure cryptoprocessor, a dedicated microcontroller designed to secure hardware through integrated cryptographic keys.
-The term can also refer to a chip conforming to the standard.

-TPM is used for digital rights management (DRM), Windows Defender, Windows Domain logon, protection and enforcement of software licenses, and prevention of cheating in online games.

-One of Windows 11's system requirements is TPM 2.0.
-Microsoft has stated that this is to help increase security against firmware attacks.
+A Trusted Platform Module (TPM) is a secure cryptoprocessor that implements the ISO/IEC 11889 standard.
+Common uses are verifying that the boot process starts from a trusted combination of hardware and software and storing disk encryption keys.

+A TPM 2.0 implementation is part of the Windows 11 system requirements.

 History

+The first TPM version that was deployed was 1.1b in 2003.

 Trusted Platform Module (TPM) was conceived by a computer industry consortium called Trusted Computing Group (TCG).
 It evolved into TPM Main Specification Version 1.2 which was standardized by International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) in 2009 as ISO/IEC 11889:2009.
-TPM Main Specification Version 1.2 was finalized on March 3, 2011, completing its revision.
+TPM Main Specification Version 1.2 was finalized on 3 March 2011 completing its revision.

-On April 9, 2014 the Trusted Computing Group announced a major upgrade to their specification entitled TPM Library Specification 2.0.
+On April 9, 2014, the Trusted Computing Group announced a major upgrade to their specification entitled TPM Library Specification 2.0.
 The group continues work on the standard incorporating errata, algorithmic additions and new commands, with its most recent edition published as 2.0 in November 2019.
 This version became ISO/IEC 11889:2015.

 When a new revision is released it is divided into multiple parts by the Trusted Computing Group.
 Each part consists of a document that makes up the whole of the new TPM specification.